Handling Anxiety

 Talk about it

-• Talk about your anxiety in a positive way.
+• Talk about your anxiety positively.
 Anxiety is a normal, healthy emotion that can help protect you from harm.
 But when it becomes severe enough to interfere with your daily life or cause physical symptoms like sweating and confusion, then it’s time to seek professional help from a therapist or psychiatrist.

 • Talk to people who already understand what you’re going through—people who have been there themselves (and survived).
 Talking about your fears will help reduce the stress of facing something new by making it seem less intimidating than it is in reality—like having someone hold their hand as they walk down the street late at night for safety reasons would feel less frightening if they knew why they needed protection!